defi-wonderland/solidity-exporter-action/README.md

     NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-Publish an NPM package with a typechain generated files for web3 compatibility from your interfaces.
+Interface Exporter Action generates a NPM package with typechain which has compatibility with web3.
+Also, the Action provides ABIs interfaces.

 ```yaml
 - name: Use Node.js